 These little beans are famed for their remarkable tendencies to jump around, seemingly of their own free will, amusing children and adults alike for generations.
 But what are they, really?
 And what exactly makes them jump?

 Mexican jumping beans are not beans—but they do jump!

 The Mexican jumping beans stem from a deciduous shrub called Sebastiana pavoniana (catchy right?)
-Rather than a legume, this shrub is actually a member of the spurge family (Euphorbiaceae) and is found growing on the rocky desert slopes of Sonora, Sinaloa and Chihuahua, states in the northwest of Mexico.
+Rather than a legume, this shrub is actually a member of the spurge family (Euphorbiaceae), and is found growing on the rocky desert slopes of the northwestern Mexican states of Sonora, Sinaloa and Chihuahua.
 The town of Álamos in Sonora is especially famous for it.
 There’s a reason why it’s widely known as “the jumping bean capital of the world.”

 S. pavoniana is a large shrub, and can grow up to 33-39 feet (10–12 m) in height.
 The plant bears small, greenish yellow flowers in the spring, which give way to dark brown fruits over the summer months, most commonly in June and August.
 These fruits have three sections, each containing a single seed.

 The name “Mexican jumping bean” refers to these seed pods.
 They are quite specific seeds in that they commonly camouflage a living creature inside their casing: the larvae of the Mexican jumping bean moth, known by the scientific name of Cydia saltitans (formerly Cydia deshaisiana).
 It is these moth larvae that help a simple seed become the Mexican jumping bean!